Estonian opposition asked to step in after PM quits over scandal

 Estonia’s next general election is due in March 2023.

-Reporting By Andrius Sytas; Editing by Clarence Fernandez, Robert Birsel and Giles Elgood
+Reporting By Andrius Sytas; Editing by Clarence Fernandez, Robert Birsel, Giles Elgood, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.